fix8mt/conjure_enum/README.md

 The second version takes an enum value, and a `std::array` of `std::tuple` of enum and invocable.
 The last element of the array is called if the enum is not found.
 This version is intended for use with `void` return invocables.

-The second version of each of the above is intended to be used when using a member function - the _first_ parameter passed after your array must be the `this` pointer of the object.
+The second version of each of the above is intended to be used when using a member function - the _first_ parameter passed after your array must be a pointer or reference to the object.
 You can also use `std::bind` to bind the this pointer and any parameter placeholders when declaring your array.
 If you wish to pass a `reference` parameter, you must wrap it in `std::ref`.